Organic Search Traffic for SEO Optimization Metric

 Organic Search Traffic Challenges

-The greatest challenges with organic search traffic is that Google and other search engines are constantly changing and adapting algorithms that can impact your SEO efforts without you even knowing.
+The greatest challenge with organic search traffic is that Google and other search engines are constantly changing and adapting algorithms that can impact your SEO efforts without you even knowing.

 Organic Search Traffic Best Practices